Strings & Binaries

-Strings are sequences of UTF8-encoded bytes.
-Single-quoted strings support some escape sequences, while double-quoted strings do not.
+Strings are UTF-8 encoded byte sequences.
+Single-quoted strings support escape sequences; double-quoted strings do not.

 "Hello!"